Noboribetsu: Sightseeing

 6 km inland from Noboribetsu City in the river valley is the smaller town of Noboribetsu-onsen (登別温泉).
 The town has a range of onsen for bathing as well as other hot springs formed from different minerals for scenic viewing, and is also known for its bear park.
 Noboribetsu-onsen is one of many well-known resorts in Japan, with many hotels and ryokan, and is the largest "hot spring town" in Hokkaido.
+There is also the Noboribetsu Marine Park Nixe, the largest aquarium in Hokkaido.